Pretoria Entry Requirements

 Documents to Have Ready

-Must be valid for at least 30 days beyond your intended departure from South Africa and contain at least two blank pages for entry/exit stamps.
-Damaged passports may result in denied entry.
+Must be valid for 30 days beyond intended departure from South Africa with at least 2 blank pages

 Tips for Smooth Entry